Vishal999/Golang/Generics/readme.md

 To read full design draft : [Design Draft](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md)

+There is a [go2go](https://go2goplay.golang.org/) playground that will allow you to experiment with the current proposal.

+You can find links to [go2go](https://go2goplay.golang.org/) for each example respectively.

 ## Very High Level Overview :

 This section explains the changes suggested by the design draft very briefly.
 This section is intended for people who are already familiar with how generics would work in a language like Go.
 These concepts will be explained in detail in the following sections.